uvarc/courses/workshops/docker/README.md

 ### Docker Commands
 1. Make sure Docker is running.
 You should see an icon in your toolbar that indicates Docker's status.
 2. Open a terminal or command-line prompt for the following steps.
 3. Docker command reference.
-This will show you all the possible commands:
+This will show you all possible commands:

 ```bash
 docker